mohammedsouleymane/logseq/pages/DaIM.md

 - here the exam questions that I remember please give me feedback to complete questions =>
 - Explain in your own words SNRF and domain independence relation
 - If connected return true —> . —->  if not connected return false —> .  <——
-  write stratify datalog program
+- write a stratisfied datalog program
-  Write while loop datalog program
+- Write while loop datalog program
-  If you reach {()} empty set it will return false Convert to RC query
+	- If you reach {()} empty set it will return false
-- `Q2`
+	- Convert to RC query
-  Explain full reducer => remove dangling tuples and consistent instance Given q1 and q2 both are cyclic we can’t proceed GYO  find minimal query (remove Self Joins) Does the queries cyclic or acyclic
+- Explain full reducer => remove dangling tuples and consistent instance
+	- Given q1 and q2 both are cyclic we can’t proceed GYO  find minimal query (remove Self Joins)
+- Are the queries cyclic or acyclic
-  Apply GYO Calculate Fractional edge
+	- Apply GYO Calculate Fractional edge
-- `Q3`
-  Explain own word Canonical apply chase method does it always terminate when infinite step  ? yes chase apply until you reach fixed point.So it always terminate
+- Explain in your own words Canonical apply chase method and  does it always terminate when infinite step ? yes chase apply until you reach fixed point.So it always terminate
 - Here the schema Product database given create universal solution Create universal solution TGDS(Source to target)